-CAMPEP Coordinator President 2009

-Jacek Kukluk IT Committee Chair
+Jacek Kukluk

-Acknowledgements and Disclaime

-The historical information presented here on the sapty days of the MEADAN was based on a own variable 5 comments and the recollection of members.
-An either was made to be as socurate as possible, but some minor speculation was necessary to fill in the gaper.
-Pleast ergive any errors, particularly those of omission.
-Anyone with additional information or corrections is encouraged to bring it to the attention of the NEADAPM board.
-We would, in particular, like to include more photos of forms board members.

-Special thanks to Phil Judy for locating many old documents, including the 1964 Constitution Additional thanks are due to Ned Sternick, who located the 1981 AAPM Photos, as well as Bengt Bjarngard, Joe Blinick, John & Gene Cardarelli and a number of others who contributed their recollections
+Peter Biggs Robert Co Nominating Committee Chair CAMPEP Co Presiden' Acknowledgements and Disclaimer The bisionical information presented here on the early days of the NEA-RHW was based on a few available documents and the recollection of moments.
+An effort uses made to be as accurate as possible, but some minor speculation was necessary to "fill in the gape."
+Please forgive any errors, particularly those of ormission.
+Anyou with additional information or corrections is encouraged to bring it to the attention of the NEA-RHW board.
+We would, in particular, like to include more photos of former board members.
+Special thanks to Phil Judy for locating many old documents, including the 1964 Additional thanks are due to Ned Sternick, who located the 1981 AAPM Photos, as well as Bengt Bjarngard, Joe Blinick, John & Gene Cardarelli and a number of others w contributed their recollections.

-Once again, please forgive us for anyone we've forgotten

-The NEAAPM Board - 2012